 Research from Deloitte illustrates this competitive advantage.
 The firm found that 79 percent of organizations experienced above-average revenue growth when optimizing elements in their delivery lifecycle.

-In order to understand what and where to optimize your logistics operations, it’s important to first understand the strategic difference between your inbound and outbound logistics processes:
+In order to understand how and where to optimize your logistics operations, it’s important to first understand the strategic difference between your inbound logistics and outbound logistics processes:

 Top challenges for effective inbound logistics processes: